 In the end, I’m thrilled with how everything turned out.
 The homepage fits that perfect balance between subtle and special without going overboard with animations.
 I had a blast working with the team and witnessing them build the rest of the website around my small contribution.
 I look forward to watching Casper grow, and I hope to hear from them again when they inevitably launch pajamas.

-You can see the Casper homepage here.
+You can view the archived Casper homepage here.